rmraya/TMXEditor/README.md

 ## Who is this for

-For translators and engineers working with large TMX files who need reliable editing, validation, and conversion tools without size limitations.
+For translators and engineers working with large TMX files who need reliable tools for editing, validating, and converting TMX data without size limitations.

 ## Features